 Tell your provider you're going abroad and get a roaming add-on

 Many providers have special add-ons to use when abroad, but unless you ring up and ask, you'll not get offered one.
 These add-ons slash the cost of calls, and provide the easiest option, with no fuss.
-But these are best for those making few calls.
+But these are only really best for those making a few calls.

 Some add-ons are free, others require a daily or monthly fee.
 But remember to cancel when you're back.
 See full details of providers' add-ons.

-Three Mobile, for example, charges £10/MB for data roaming in Canada.
-As a general rule, 1MB lets you look at about 10 "made for mobile" web pages.
+Three Mobile, for example, charges £6/MB for data roaming in Canada, the Bahamas, Cape Verde etc. As a general rule, 1MB lets you look at about 10 "made for mobile" web pages.

 The most sensible plan is to turn your phone off all together.
 But if you can't, there are ways to slash costs.
 Full info in Cheap Data Roaming.